stedn/fedi-watch/README.md

 The big question is can we get this to work with many new users per day?
 That is a lot of volunteer commitment.

 Ideally all of this could run on the server side and help with decentralized community moderation, but that takes a lot of integration and there are people being harmed every day.
 This is an attempt to help with this problem now.

+#### Source code

+The source code of this project is based heavily off of the example app for [oauth-dropins](https://github.com/snarfed/oauth-dropins).